A Conversation with the Author

 Another wicked instrument that figures prominently in your story is the Ksar knife, which is used in a kind of Russian-roulette barroom ritual.
 Is that also real or did you make it up?

 It was entirely my invention.
-I came up with that idea early on -- back when the project started out as a screenplay -- because I needed a uniquely visual way to show the development of the hero's confidence.
+I came up with that idea early on -- back in the late 1980s when the project started out as a screenplay -- because I needed a uniquely visual way to show the development of the hero's confidence.
 “Ksar,” by the way, means “fortress” or “castle” in Berber.

 What about your Algerian War subplot?
 Did you have any homefront memories of that national trauma you could call on?